 Contact AOBEM directly firstname.lastname@example.org, Certification Manager, Jessica Dangles.

 If you do not see ACOEP credit listed in your CME Activity Report through the AOA, contact ACOEP’s Educational Specialist Kefah Spreitzer , or (312) 445-5702.

 |ACOEP is happy to reissue any CME Certificate for ACOEP conferences. simply contact Kefah Spreitzer by calling 312.445.5702, or via email.|

 The COLA exams are administered by AOBEM.
 Information on how to sign up can be found on their website, or by calling (312) 202-8293.

-Past review materials can be purchased in ACOEP’s online store, and recordings of the 2014 and 2015 review are available through ACOEP’s Digital Classroom.
+Past recordings of the 2016 and 2017 COLA review course are available through ACOEP’s Digital Classroom.

 AOBEM is responsible for administering the COLA exam, as well as determining the content and topics for each module.
 A COLA module involves reading assigned articles from the literature and then completing an online examination concerning those articles.
 The list of assigned articles and applications for the examination are posted on the AOBEM website.
 Here is the 2019 list of articles.

 CME requirements for medical licensure vary greatly from state to state.
 While some states do not require CME for licensure, other states require as many as 50 CME credits per year.
 For more information on your state’s CME requirements, contact your state medical licensing board.
 Click here to find your state medical board’s website.